List of Mass Effect characters: Grunt

-Grunt is a tank-bred genetically engineered super-krogan that can be recruited as a squad member.
-Grunt's design is intended to be youthful but also tough, invoking the look of a linebacker with large shoulder pads and exposed muscular arms.
-Compared to Wrex who is a much older krogan, Grunt's crest is smaller and does not fully cover his entire skull due to his age.
-Early designs for Grunt's armor varied widely, which eventually settled into a polished and sleek look, almost like a "show-room finish" on a brand new car.
-A confrontation scene in Mass Effect 2 between Grunt and Mordin over the latter's role in strengthening the Genophage was planned but ultimately cut during development.
+Grunt is a tank-bred genetically engineered super-krogan who can be recruited as a squad member.
 Initially in Mass Effect 2, Shepard is meant to recruit Okeer, a krogan warlord and radical scientist who has been developing a small army of krogan to weather the Genophage.
 When Shepard arrives to recruit him, Okeer is working for the Blue Suns mercenary group, but was betrayed by the latter.
 Though Shepard and crew defeat the Blue Suns leader, it is too late to save Okeer, who leaves Shepard with a tank containing his "legacy", his "perfect krogan".
 If and when Shepard decides to awaken him, the krogan recalls Okeer's last words and chooses one of them, "grunt", as his name.
-While initially hostile towards Shepard, Grunt may be recruited as a squad mate.
+While initially hostile towards Shepard, Grunt may be recruited as a squadmate.
 He comes to respect Shepard's leadership, partly because Shepard faces great battles and has powerful enemies.
 If Grunt completes his rite of passage on Tuchanka, he declares Shepard his battlemaster.
 If the player imports a save game where Grunt survives the suicide mission in 2, he appears in Mass Effect 3 in a small role.

 Grunt is voiced by Steve Blum.

-Grunt showing Shepard his strength in Mass Effect 2 is considered to be one of the original trilogy's most iconic moments by Kotaku's Gergo Vas.PC Gamer staff noted that while there is not much to the character "beyond punching things and talking about fighting", dealing with Grunt could be a "refreshing change from the philosophizing and soul-searching of the rest of the crew."